 If images or the files that contain them are moved or deleted, the paths will be broken.
-For information on repairing path conflicts, refer to Conflict Resolution Pane on page 293.
+For information on repairing path conflicts, refer to the V15.0 or later Reference Manual.

 Network Permissions for Image Servers

 You may have to configure your network to allow Image Servers to be connected.
 The following assumes a Windows XP operating system.